If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 These critters have a diet that is more varied and adaptive than that of cats because of the great sniffing ability they possess.

-Rats have thousands of genes that code for olfactory receptors, which contributes to their highly developed sense of smell.
+Rats have thousands of genes that code for olfactory receptors, contributing to their highly developed sense of smell.

-A patch of skin on the nape of their neck houses the olfactory receptors, which are positioned in such a way that air may flow past their nose.
+A patch of skin on the nape of their neck houses the olfactory receptors, which are positioned so air may flow past their nose.

-When a rat inhales air, the odor molecules it picks up go to its vomeronasal organs, where they are further processed.
+When a rat inhales air, the odor molecules it picks up go to its vomeronasal organs, which are further processed.

-In addition, rats use these organs to sense pheromones, which allows them to recognize and differentiate between various individuals that belong to the same rat species.
+In addition, rats use these organs to sense pheromones, which allows them to recognize and differentiate between individuals of the same rat species.

 For example, African Giant Pouched Rats are very small mammals with a limited field of view.
 On the other hand, they make up for it with an exceptionally acute sense of smell.